Skip to content

 mamba install -c conda-forge notebook -y

-You can check which Conda environment is in use, and a list of packages installed into it, using the mamba list command in a cell, e.g.:
+Whether using a Personal Conda Environment or an Ipython kernel, you can check which Conda environment is currently in use, and a list of packages installed into it, using the mamba list command in a cell, e.g.:

 Jupyter personal Conda env packages